Do you fear marketing?

 ‘The most successful businesses are those that have built the desire, trust and reputation through focusing on the values of their brand.
 Brand advocacy influences more significant numbers.’

 Example: Apple has become the largest technology company on the planet because of their incredible focus on branding.
 Their attention to detail and meticulous focus on building an emotional attachment to every tiny detail of what Apple means to the consumer is world-leading.
 Indeed, when Apple releases a new iPhone, Tablet or Computer, the consumer queues for hours and hours to become the early adopters.
 They want to be first.
 Companies like Apple understand the importance of brand building above all else.
 Their lead generation is purely an arty and creative tease, nurturing the consumer into a frenzied desire to purchase.
 From therein, every launch of a new product will return £millions in sales.
 It is a model they perfected decades ago and continues to work today.

 Would you like just a small percentage of Apple’s brand desire?

 “Oh, but I am just a small business in a competitive market, how can I even compare my business to Apple?”

 Please don’t be fooled by your first thoughts!
 Every market sector has a more prominent and more successful competitor.
 Every market sector has companies that have better websites than their competitors.
-Every market sector has examples of business that have focused on their brand more than their competitors.
-They have valued the building of their reputation through marketing asset and activity above all else.
+Every market sector has examples of businesses that have focused on their brand more than their competitors.
+They have valued the building of their reputation through marketing assets and activity above all else.
 They are the larger, more desirable, trusted and more communicative businesses.
 They get more leads and a much greater percentage return from their marketing activity.